How to deal with pressure from your parents

 Finding a balance between your parents/carers’ expectations of you and your own desires can feel like a constant battle.
-If they want you to take one path and you’re set on another, you might be feeling stressed and guilty right now.
+If they want you to take one path and you’re set on another, you might be feeling stuck between a rock and a hard place.

-Read on for some practical tips on how to deal with parents/carers’ expectations.
+Read on for some practical tips on how to deal with high expectations from parents and carers.

 Remember: you're good enough

-First up, it’s important to remember that you are good enough, just as you are.
+First up, it’s important to remember that you're all good, just as you are.
 What you choose to do with your life is important, but it doesn’t define your value as a person.
 It can help to work out what your strengths are.
 Take this free test to find your top five character strengths.

 If you're struggling with feeling good about yourself, it also helps to practise positive self-talk.
 Find out how to do this here.